Why doesn't Motley Zoo answer the phone?

 But we also cannot remove an animal from the database until they go home or it results in too mush extra work, delays and errors.
 We can't do things twice when getting them done once is hard ;)

-So ultimately, question #1 is not a question that can be resolved by phone- nor really, until you have actually applied...because they still won't be available to you- even if they are online- if they aren't the right match.
+So ultimately, question #1 is not a question that can be resolved by phone- nor really, until you have actually applied...because they still won't be available to you- even if they are online- if you aren't yet approved or they aren't the right match for you.

 That theoretical person frantically answering the phone (forgoing showering and eating ;) has probably never met Pet X and really, has no idea.
 When we have 50+ animals that all live in private homes, how could the "secretary" meet or know them?
 They are not the one who could answer you, even if they answered the phone.

 Perhaps, they could call the Animal Care Coordinator or foster family while you are on hold and maybe get an answer...but how long does this all take?
 Especially if this happens 150 times a day?

 Then what if we did get an answer and spent all that time on Pet X (which isn't even a good fit for you only we didn't know this because you hadn't yet turned in an application to compare to the animals' needs)?
 Now we have spent a minimum of 15 minutes and we all have nothing to show for it.

 It seems a better business strategy to focus our efforts on people whose information we have and can realistically, definitively compare with the animal in question vs spending many hours on the phone saying "we can't answer that" and re-directing people to email and applications anyway.